abiquo/abiquo-cookbook/README.md

 [![Chef Version](http://img.shields.io/badge/chef-v11.16-orange.svg?style=flat)](https://www.chef.io)

 This cookbook provides several recipes to install an upgrade an Abiquo platform.
-It allows to provision an Abiquo Monolithic, the Remote Services and a KVM hypervisor from scratch, as long as upgrading an existing Abiquo installation using the latest nightly builds.
+It allows to provision an Abiquo Server, the Remote Services server, standalone V2V server, monitoring server and a KVM hypervisor from scratch, as long as upgrading an existing Abiquo installation using the latest nightly builds.

 # Requirements